Narrowband Receive Array

 .

-The elements of planar antenna arrays lie in a plane orthogonal to the chosen direction of the antenna array normal.
-The angular coordinate directions of the antenna elements are along the normal direction of the antenna array.
+The elements of the flat antenna arrays lie in a plane orthogonal to the selected direction of the antenna array normal.
+The directions of the angular coordinates of the antenna elements are directed along the direction of the antenna array normal.

 -

-- the array elements lie in the yz-plane.
-The angular coordinate vectors of all antenna elements are directed along the x-axis. -
+The 'x` —elements of the lattice lie in the yz-plane.
+The angular coordinate vectors of all antenna elements are directed along the x-axis.

-- the array elements lie in the zx-plane.
-The vectors of angular coordinates of all antenna elements are directed along the y-axis. -
+The 'y` elements of the lattice lie in the zx plane.
+The angular coordinate vectors of all antenna elements are directed along the y axis.

-- the array elements lie in the xy-plane.
-The vectors of angular coordinates of all antenna elements are directed along the z-axis.
+The 'z` elements of the lattice lie in the xy-plane.
+The angular coordinate vectors of all antenna elements are directed along the z axis.

 Dependencies